 Knowing "the basics" or focusing on aesthetics often results in flawed designs that complicate production from an injection molding perspective—for example, die lock conditions, poor areas of fill with abrupt changes in wall thickness, sharp corners, and impossible tolerances.
 This doesn’t happen with an experienced injection molder like Kaysun.
 Our 60-plus years of experience in tight tolerance injection molding gives us a thorough understanding of tolerance limits and how to support product design to make specified tight tolerances a reality.

 Before forging ahead with a plastic part design containing tight tolerances, an experienced injection molder will take the time to explore all aspects of the design, asking specific questions that could impact the degree of injection molding tolerance identified:

 Is tight tolerance necessary for part performance, longevity, or appearance?

 Many designers automatically set a tolerance in the CAD drafting software and all dimensions are toleranced to that number, when in reality the product may not need such a tight tolerance.
 Achieving tight tolerance is a more expensive process, so if it not required, loosen it up to reduce production costs.

-Crystalline plastics tend to shrink more (move away from tolerance) as time goes on because they become more and more crystalline.
+Plastics typically have large thermal expansion coefficients; as a result, tight-tolerance parts may have to be measured at a consistent temperature.
+For example, crystalline plastics tend to shrink more (move away from tolerance) as time goes on because they become more and more crystalline.
 This is especially true with acetal-type plastics.
 This shrinkage also occurs when plastics are exposed to an environment that promotes crystal growth, such as high temperatures.
 Also, if these plastics are molded in cold molds that don’t allow much initial crystal growth, the tendency for this growth is stronger than if a plastic was molded in a hot mold.
 These points all need to be considered when selecting materials and mold processing.